Gift giving can be a minefield – and we all want to find the perfect gift if we can, right?…

 It’s a really special feeling when you are the giver of a gift that the recipient loves, and it’s sort of addictive!

-So – how can you get to the point where finding the perfect gift is easy?
+So – how can you get to the point where it’s easy to find the perfect gift?

 The trick is to ask the right questions before you start shopping – so you can focus your search, not waste time, and so that you can recognise that perfect gift when it shows itself….